A Free Online Education Series for Maryland Residents and Businesses

 3-4:30 p.m EDT

-Did you know that you’re the CEO of a very important enterprise?
+The New Year often brings with it new resolutions.
+On January 19th, learn how to ensure that these resolutions do not fall on the wayside.
+Create your entrepreneurial journey towards success by attending this free webinar.
+After all, you are the CEO of a very important enterprise.
 You!
-You are the CEO of You, Inc. In this new year kick-off to Maryland Business: Rebooted, Smith professor Rajshree Agarwal will lead us through a session revisiting our purpose in life and the steps we can take to ensure we are heading in the right direction to achieve it.
+You are the CEO of Me, Inc. Smith professor Rajshree Agarwal will lead us through a session revisiting our purpose in life and the steps we can take to ensure we are heading in the right direction to achieve it.

 Retail Management Strategies for Success